 Prior to travel

-- UpgradeMe points: Velocity Platinum members are entitled to four upgrades per year to Business Class when flying on a Freedom fare.
-This includes Domestic, Trans-Tasman or International Short Haul flights marketed and operated by Virgin Australia.
+- UpgradeMe points: Velocity Platinum members are entitled to four upgrades per year to business class fare type when flying on a Freedom fare.
+This includes Domestic, Trans-Tasman or International short-haul flights marketed and operated by Virgin Australia.

-- UpgradeMe points: A further increased in the number and types of fares available to upgrade across the Virgin network.
+- Access to additional reward seats: A further increased in the number and types of fares available to upgrade across the Virgin network.

 At the Airport